ahmedhish/iti-ROS2/README.md

 # iti-ROS2
-Final project in ITI Robotics course this project is a demonstration to a simple navigation algorithm
+Final project in ITI Robotics course

+This project is a demonstration to a simple navigation algorithm, creating and using ROS2 topics and services